PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 16 strict xfails green, preserve the 18 existing cases and both production boundaries, validate sequentially, commit and push, and do not create a pull request.

+## Concat/Mul/Transpose/Add transactional correction: completed state

+All 16 strict xfails are green.
+The corrected raw owner is 652 lines and uses one `ModelIRGraphIndex` for candidate enumeration, unique-producer checks, consumer ownership, setters, batched removals, and adapter insertion.
+Two independent matches allocate the index once; complete maps are no longer rebuilt on each fixed-point round.

+Before the first mutation, each candidate now proves strict pre-Transpose/Concat/Mul/post-Transpose/Add order, unique retained producers, private internal edges, complete rank-four source/Concat/Mul shapes and effective signatures, valid Concat axis/options, NHWC add-bias broadcast, and all public-boundary rules.
+Missing tensors, short signatures, duplicate post producers, reverse post/Add order, and public internal aliases return zero with complete ModelIR equality.

+Mul constants have a complete immutable plan.
+Scalars and already compatible lower-rank broadcasts remain untouched.
+Rank-three or rank-four constants are rotated only after ownership and broadcast validation; shared and public- output constants receive deterministic private clones, while public inputs and variables reject.
+Per-axis quantization is cloned and remapped with the same permutation for the Mul constant, canonical Concat tensor, and Mul output.
+Both ordinary and legacy variants now use QDIM 3 for NHWC while the legacy adapter output retains its original NCHW metadata.

+Canonical tensor names and adapter-permutation names use candidate-local reservations that are published only on commit.
+A reserved, public, variable, wrong-dtype, quantized, or wrong-value adapter constant is preserved and a private INT32 constant is allocated.
+Every setter, removal, metadata update, option update, and adapter insertion is planned before commit.
+Compatibility adapters are inserted immediately after Concat, ahead of the main Mul and all legacy consumers, so both legacy and public-Concat-output graphs validate as topological ModelIR.

+Validation completed as follows:

+- focused corrected owner, including one-index and invariant checks:
+  `35 passed in 0.59s`;
+- focused corrected owner plus ordered architecture suite:
+  `283 passed in 20.49s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.35s`;
+- targeted Python compilation, focused-test Ruff, and whitespace checks: passed;
+- central lowerer Ruff findings decreased from seven to six because the corrected owner removed an unused local assignment.

+No real-model conversion or broad direct-suite repeat was added.
+The rewrite is restricted to proven candidates; incomplete evidence now leaves the original graph intact.
+Public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, both ordered runtime boundaries, and TensorFlow isolation are unchanged.
+PR #952 remains closed; no pull request was created, reopened, or updated.

+At restart, mechanically extract the corrected 652-line `_optimize_concat_mul_add_transpose_nhwc_bridge_chains` owner into a focused pass module.
+Keep the historical lowerer private name as a one-return wrapper and preserve its position in both terminal recovery sequences.
+Prove corrected checkpoint/module AST identity plus direct owner/wrapper equality for ordinary static/dynamic, multiple, scalar, shared/public constants, legacy/public Concat adapters, per-axis quantization, collision, pruning, rejection, and atomicity cases.
+Validate sequentially, commit and push, and do not create a pull request.